 - popular entertainment and notions of 'liveness';

-- the circus and variety as industries;
+- popular entertainments as industries;

 - the role of the spectators and their reception of performances that challenge the conventional boundaries of performative behaviour and physical endurance;

 - strategies for retrieving and analysing popular entertainment data;

 Working Group Achievements

 The group's discussions initiated the publication of the international peer-reviewed online journal Popular Entertainment Studies.
 It has now been operating since 2010 and has just been accepted by the Thomson Reuters organisation for inclusion in its Arts and Humanities Citation Index and Current Contents/Arts and Humanities.
 The journal is an open access one and can be viewed for further information at www.newcastle.edu.au/journal/popular-entertainment-studies.The Working Group's involvement with the journal is ongoing and it provides a venue for the submission of papers delivered at the FIRT/IFTR annual conferences.

 Two further outcomes have been the mounting of the international conferences held at the University of Newcastle, Australia:

 - A World of Popular Entertainments – June 2009 – Gillian Arrighi and Victor Emeljanow (co-convenors)